kwonus/Quelle-Obsolete/Quelle.md

 # Quelle HMI v1.0 Specification

+NOTE: Current documentation is a week ahead of the corresponding sources.

 ### I. Background

 Most modern search engines, provide a mechanism for searching via a text input box where the user is expected to type search terms.
 While primitive, this interface was pioneered by major web-search providers and represented an evolution from the far more complex interfaces that came earlier.
 When you search for multiple terms, however, there seems to be only one basic paradigm: “find every term”.
 At AV Text Ministries, we believe that the vast world of search is rife for a search-syntax that moves us past only basic search expressions.
 To this end, we are proposing a Human-Machine-Interface (HMI) that can be invoked within a simple text input box.
 The syntax fully supports basic Boolean operations such as AND, OR, and NOT.
 While great care has been taken to support the construction of complex queries, greater care has been taken to maintain a clear and concise syntax.

 Quelle, IPA: [kɛl], in French means "What? or Which?".
-As Quelle HMI is designed to obtain search-results from search-engines, this interrogative nature befits the name.
+As Quelle HMI is designed to obtain search-results from search-engines, this interrogative nature befits its name.
 An earlier interpreter, Clarity, served as inspiration for defining Quelle.
 You could think of the Quelle HMI as version 3.0 of the Clarity HMI specification.
-However, in order to create linguistic consistency in Quelle's Human-to-Machine command language, the resulting syntax varied so greatly from the Clarity baseline specification, that a name-change was in order.
+However, in order to create linguistic consistency in Quelle's Human-to-Machine command language, the resulting syntax varied so greatly from the baseline specification, that a name-change was in order.
 Truly, Quelle HMI is a new specification that incorporates lessons learned after creating, implementing, and revising Clarity HMI for over a decade.

 Every attempt has been made to make Quelle consistent with itself.
 Some constructs are in place to make parsing unambiguous, other constructs are biased toward ease of typing (such as minimizing the need for the shift key).
 In all, Quelle represents an easy to type and easy to learn HMI.
 Moreover, simple search statements look no different than they appear today in a Google or Bing search box.
 Still, let's not get ahead of ourselves or even hint about where our simple specification might take us ;-)

 ### II.
 Overview

-The Quelle HMI maintains the assumption that proximity of terms to one another is an important aspect of searching unstructured data.
+Quelle HMI maintains the assumption that proximity of terms to one another is an important aspect of searching unstructured data.
 Ascribing importance to the proximity between search terms is sometimes referred to as a *proximal* *search* technique.
 Proximal searches intentionally constrain the span of words that can be used to constitute a match.

 Beyond search, a search API should provide a means of configuration and remembering some of the users more specific search tendencies, and even provide control over how results are rendered.
 The design of Quelle prefers privacy-first, and is therefore not cloud-first.
 Consequently, settings in Quelle are stored on your local system by default and operations in the cloud are designed to keep the user anonymous to any domain-specific Quelle-capable search engines.